 September 17th , 2022 I will be competing in IRONMAN Maryland.
 The full distance IRONMAN is a triathlon consisting of a 2.4 mile swim, 112 mile bike, and a 26.2 mile run.
 I would like to use this race as a platform to raise money for HIKE for Mental Health, a 501(c)(3) non-profit organization dedicated to alleviating the suffering of mental illness.
 HIKE for Mental Health organizes hikes to promote the benefit of hiking while directing 100% of the donations to funding mental health research and trail conservation.

 During my thru-hike on the Appalachian Trail in 2018, I would occasionally meet hikers wearing a HIKE for Mental Health t-shirt throughout the 2,180 mile stretch.
-I didn’t set off for the AT with the intention of dealing with any mental health issues, but thinking back to my journey I can see how the trail (or any trail, no matter the distance) provides people an opportunity for self-exploration, inward reflection, and the inability to escape any emotions that may be suppressing you without confronting them – 1 step at a time.
+I didn’t set off for the AT with the intention of dealing with any mental health issues, but thinking back to my journey I can see how the trail (or any trail, no matter the distance) provides people an opportunity for self-exploration, inward reflection, and the inability to escape any of the emotions that may be suppressing you, without first confronting them – 1 step at a time.
 It’s an opportunity to be healed by Mother Nature, quiet your mind, and re-connect with yourself to find peace in your life.

 It’s hard to be open and honest sometimes, even with the people in your life you love and are closest to.
 For me personally, instead of taking care of my feelings and understanding them when they come up, I allow negative emotions to build up until eventually I just can’t carry the burden anymore and I lose who I truly am.
 I become the negativity and carry it with me everywhere I go, projecting it onto other people who don’t deserve it.
 Something that shouldn’t be a problem becomes a big problem and fears and anxieties about the future deter me from the best path to achieve my goals and dreams.
 The scary part about it is if you don’t have a handle on it, most of the time its happening sub-consciously, not even realizing what you’ve been doing to yourself or other people until the door slams right in your face and you’re stuck to deal with it on your own.